-It is proposed that eight (7) dry stormwater attenuation ponds will be constructed within the CWA development footprint (Figure 6), to which stormwater from the development will be directed.
-The size of the dry stormwater attenuation ponds will range between 350 m3 and 10 800 m3.
-The quarry will be converted into a wet pond, with a capacity of 95 000 m3.
+It is proposed that seven (7) dry stormwater attenuation ponds will be constructed within the CWA development footprint (Figure 6), to which stormwater from the development will be directed.
+The size of the dry stormwater attenuation ponds will range between 350 m and 10 800 m.
+The quarry will be converted into a wet pond, with a capacity of 95 000 m.